DeustoPWEB2019/communicating-using-markdown/responses/07_pr-body.md

-## Step 8: Add a list
+## Paso 8: Añade una lista

 In this pull request, you'll learn about lists and emoji.
 You'll also list a few details in your resume.

 :point_down: _These are expandable dialogues!
-Click to open and see more information._
+Haz clic en to open and see more information._

 <details>
   <summary>Emoji</summary>